Planning Your App

 Apps are well known for their ability to engage consumers and introduce new behaviours.
 In this article, you can find the top sustainable apps in the UK and their varied business models.

-This article was inspired by the awesome Leeds GreenTech Gathering, which I started going to back in November 2023.
+It all started at the awesome Leeds GreenTech Gathering, which I first attended back in November 2023.
 I spoke to many friendly people, all passionate about using technology and behavioural change to reduce carbon emissions and advance towards Net Zero.
-It's a mammoth task, and I immediately pondered:
+It's a mammoth task, and I immediately pondered, "How are apps helping?"

-Thirtyseven impactful apps
+The impactful apps

 What drives people to use these apps?